UCLComputerScience/pgta/ml.md

 This URL will be circulated to all PhD students and RA and is publicly visible.
 MLs may share with those eligible, also outside UCL.
 Candidates can express their interest by filling a [form](https://forms.gle/vqfNfGuxjxzaK9no6), stating which module they want to cover, for how many hours and optionally why.

+It is no longer possible for MLs to nominate somebody for a position in this online form or in any other way.
+UCL recruitment rules require all posts to be advertised.

 #### 4. SELECTION